emmanuellawal/humanist_modernism/research/MOCKUP-FOUNDATION-COMPLETE.md

-# Project Iteration 1 Completion Summary
+# Initial Mockup & Foundation - COMPLETE ✅

-**Humanist Modernism Website - Base Specification Compliance**
+**Humanist Modernism Website - Phase 1 Base Implementation**

 **Date:** November 11, 2025
-**Status:** ✅ **COMPLETE - Ready for Deployment**
+**Status:** ✅ **FOUNDATION COMPLETE - Ready for Iterative Refinement**

 ---

 ## Overview

-The Humanist Modernism website has been successfully converted from static HTML/CSS to a fully compliant Eleventy + Tailwind CSS framework, meeting all requirements specified in `base-design-system-specification.md`.
+The Humanist Modernism website **foundation** has been successfully built using Eleventy + Tailwind CSS framework, meeting all base requirements specified in `base-design-system-specification.md`.

+**Important:** This represents the **initial mockup** (Phase 1), not a refined final product.
+The design system will be iteratively improved through Sprints 1-3 to achieve true Humanist Modernism excellence.

 ---